vervegroup/smaato-iabtcfv2-iOS/README.md

 # Transparency and Consent Framework: Consent-String-SDK-Swift

+## About this fork

+This fork adds the functionality for encoding and decoding TCString version 2

+---
 Encode and decode web-safe base64 consent information with the IAB EU's GDPR Transparency and Consent Framework.

 This library is a Swift reference implementation for dealing with consent strings in the IAB EU's GDPR Transparency and Consent Framework.